plexil-bh/plexil_docs/PLEXILExecution/ResourceArbiter.rst

 *10/4/10*

-This chapter describes in greater detail PLEXIL's *resource arbiter*, which was introduced in the `Resource Model <Resource_Model>`__ chapter.
+This chapter describes in greater detail |PLEXIL|'s *resource arbiter*, which was introduced in the :ref:`Resource Model <ResourceModel>` chapter.

 .. contents::

 Design
 ------

-The PLEXIL language provides constructs to list resource requirements for a command.
-The Resource Arbiter, which is part of the PLEXIL Executive, implements the necessary logic that keeps track of the resources consumed and also performs the task of accepting or rejecting commands based on the available resource level.
+The |PLEXIL| language provides constructs to list resource requirements for a command.
+The Resource Arbiter, which is part of the |PLEXIL|
+Executive, implements the necessary logic that keeps track of the resources consumed and also performs the task of accepting or rejecting commands based on the available resource level.
 This schematic shown